skalenetwork/IMA/docs/ima_linked_list_optimization.md

 ### 1.1 Problem

 Currently IMA puts lots of computational load on geth by searching history for IMA message events.
-This can significantly slow IMA performance and limit the numnber of chains we can run.
+This can significantly slow IMA performance and limit the number of chains we can run.

 ### 1.2 Solution

-This proposal totally eliminates searches by creating a linked list of IMA messages.
+This proposal totally eliminates searches by creating a _linked list of IMA messages_.
 Each message includes the block number of the previous message.
 This glues all IMA messages into a linked list, where one can easily go back in history.